Dog Challenge to develop dog muscles or even muscles for you by training with him!!

 Why dog treats are important?Dog treats are more than a expression of love, dog treats can become a critical ally in...Posted by KnK Dog Supplies on Friday, October 4, 2019

 Make sure you are providing the right dog nutrition if your dog is performing exhausting work outs, in our case besides a high protein dog food (at least 27% of protein) we also include eggs, liver, chicken, corn syrup and multivitamins, all these ingredients will help to create fat and muscle.

-And remember any Dog Challenge is good just you need to be constant to develop dog muscles, keep a routine and we are sure you’ll see results in a short period of time, keep in mind that all these aspects will also develop a strong connection with your dog!!
+And remember any Dog Challenge is good just you need to be constant; keep a routine and we are sure you’ll see results in a short period of time, also we are sure that all these suggestions will also develop a strong connection with your dog!!

 Happy Dog, Happy Family!!

 Here are the tools/treats we use to support the training of our dogs: